-The reexamination date will not be changed when a transfer takes place.
+The reexamination date will be changed when a transfer takes place, except for emergency transfers and temporary transfers related to Demolition, Disposition, Revitalizations, or Rehabilitation.

 LEASE TERMINATIONS

 Either party to the dwelling lease agreement may terminate the lease in accordance with the terms of the lease.
 A public housing lease is different from a private dwelling lease in that the family's rental assistance is tied to their tenancy.
 When the family moves from their public housing unit, they lose their rental assistance.
 Therefore, there are additional safeguards to protect the family's tenancy in public housing.